Lexington Winter Invitational

 UC Berkeley '24

 Tl;dr: Tech > Truth.
 Line by line is always good.
-I think that most debates are decided on some form of impact calculus so you have to explain why you're beating your opponent if you don't want me to do that work for you.
+If you don't explain why you win the debate or weigh your arguments against your opponents, then I may have to do some of that work for you and that's not fun for anyone.
 I qualified to the NSDA as a sophomore and the TOC as a junior and senior so I have experience with both lay and technical debate.
-During my senior year, I went from being a 2N who goes for politics DAs and process CPs to being a 2A who runs a planless aff so I like to think I'm pretty middle of the road.
+During my senior year, I went from being a 2N who went for politics DAs and process CPs to being a 2A who ran a planless aff so I like to think I'm pretty middle of the road.

 Put me on the email chain: email@example.com